Rosemary Weathermon (December 18, 1928 - May 1, 2022)

 Rosemary Weathermon, 93, passed away Sunday, May 1, 2022 at Sage View Care Center in Rock Springs, Wyoming.

-She was born on December 18, 1928 in Dickenson, North Dakota, the daughter of Nickidemus Weisqerber and Elizabeth Senn.
+She was born on December 18, 1928 in Dickenson, North Dakota, the daughter of Nickidemus Weisgerber and Elizabeth Senn.

 Rosemary married Marvin Weathermon in Bridger, Montana on August 19, 1950.
 He preceded her in death on December 6, 2007.